unChaz/sci-fi-5e/srd/classes/cybernetic.md

 The specter remains in your service until the end of your next long rest, at which point it vanishes to the afterlife.

-Once you bind a specter with this feature, you can’t use the feature again until you finish a long rest.
+Once you bind a specter with this feature, you can't use the feature again until you finish a long rest.

 ## Armor of Hexes
 At 10th level, your hex grows more powerful.
-If the target cursed by your Hexblade’s Curse hits you with an attack roll, you can use your reaction to roll a d6.
+If the target cursed by your Hexblade's Curse hits you with an attack roll, you can use your reaction to roll a d6.
 On a 4 or higher, the attack instead misses you, regardless of its roll.

 ## Master of Hexes
-Starting at 14th level, you can spread your Hexblade’s Curse from a slain creature to another creature.
-When the creature cursed by your Hexblade’s Curse dies, you can apply the curse to a different creature you can see within 30 feet of you, provided you aren’t incapacitated.
-When you apply the curse in this way, you don’t regain hit points from the death of the previously cursed creature.
+Starting at 14th level, you can spread your Hexblade's Curse from a slain creature to another creature.
+When the creature cursed by your Hexblade's Curse dies, you can apply the curse to a different creature you can see within 30 feet of you, provided you aren't incapacitated.
+When you apply the curse in this way, you don't regain hit points from the death of the previously cursed creature.